 Victoria was born in San Antonio, Texas shortly after her parents moved from New York City.
 She is the youngest of nine children and, along with five of her siblings, a first generation native born American.
-Victoria attended the University of Texas in Austin and graduated with a B.F.A.
-She immediately moved to New York City and got a job in Advertising as an Art Director at BBDO.
-She worked in Advertising for 15 years making print ads and commercials for branded products that everybody uses everyday.
+Victoria attended the University of Texas in Austin and graduated with a BFA.
+She immediately moved to New York City and got a job in advertising as an Art Director at BBDO.
+She worked in advertising for 15 years making print ads and commercials for branded products that everybody uses everyday.
 Now, with both of their children working in NYC, Victoria and her husband, Jonathan, are really enjoying being empty nesters.
-They are enthusiastic supporters and participants in any events involving their favorite things: Art, Music and Food.
+They are enthusiastic supporters and participants in any events involving their favorite things: art, music and food.

 Amita Nagaraja serves as a consultant and coach to clients in the nonprofit, public and private sectors, advising in a number of areas including strategy, program design and organizational efficiency.
 Prior to starting her consulting practice, Amita spent much of her career working in Corporate Responsibility, managing strategic giving portfolios and global employee programs for AXA Financial, S&P Global and the JPMorgan Chase Foundation.
-Earlier in her career, Amita worked for the NYC Department of Environmental Protection and led a workforce readiness program at a small nonprofit n Jersey City.
+Earlier in her career, Amita worked for the NYC Department of Environmental Protection and led a workforce readiness program at a small nonprofit in Jersey City.
 Amita has a Master’s degree in Public Administration from CUNY Baruch College and a BA from Tufts University.
 She lives in Jackson Heights, New York with her husband and two children.

-Born and bred in Manhattan, Raquel works in the travel industry on development, strategic positioning, and negotiations of products in the tour market for Asia, Africa, and the US.
+Born and bred in Manhattan, Raquel has worked in the travel industry on development, strategic positioning, and negotiations of products in the tour market for Asia, Africa, and the US.
 She holds an MA in Cultural Policy from Columbia University and a BA from Fordham University.
 Alongside travel, Raquel’s other loves include theater, dance, and cupcakes.

-Vivian is Vice President, Program, at the William T. Grant Foundation, leading its grantmaking and initiatives that connect research, policy, and practice to improve child and youth outcomes.
+Vivian is Senior Vice President, Program, at the William T. Grant Foundation, leading its grantmaking and initiatives that connect research, policy, and practice to improve child and youth outcomes.
 Deeply committed to mentoring young researchers and strengthening the career pipeline for scholars of color, her leadership of the Foundation’s Scholars Program extended its racial diversity.
 She was Assistant Professor in Psychology and Asian American Studies at CSUN, and has a Ph.D. from NYU and a BA from UCLA.
 She is a fan of Star Trek (new, old, new versions of old) and reports never having enough time at the beach, eating, drinking wine, and being with friends!

 One of the earliest members of AWGC, Mannar is an Art Director of advertising & promotions at Penguin Random House.
 She has a BFA from the School of Visual Arts and has designed numerous logos, invitations, and web graphics on a pro bono basis for the many good causes and organizations she supports, including AWGC.
 She has volunteered for literacy programs such as Reading Empowers and Read Ahead; as well as other NYC non-profit organizations.
 A life-long New Yorker, she loves fried food, hiking our national parks, while away hours in bookstores, binge-watching TV, and doing all those things with family and friends.